benelan/gh-fzf/README.md

 environment variable to add/change `fzf` options used by `gh-fzf` commands.

-For example, create aliases in the `gh` config file that add new keybindings to the issue command for assigning and un-assigning yourself:
+For example, create aliases in the `gh` config file that add new keybindings to the issue and pr commands:

 ```yml
 # ~/.config/gh/config.yml